scottvr/phart/docs/GHM-LATEX.md

 ----

-That's the lilttle equation I'm using to accomplish getting around every piece of that GH/MD/MJ/Latex/Tex/HTML pipeline you're reading this through.
+That's the lilttle equation I'm using to accomplish getting around the many obstacles to having what I wanted from that GH/MD/MJ/Latex/Tex/HTML pipeline you're reading this through.

-What's funny, especially in light of the preposterous process I just described tfor getting that nonsense graph to display in color, centered, in teletype font on this page without using an embedded graphics file format, which _really _wanted to collapse any two-or-more consecutive spaces down to one.
-That, coupled with the bullet list, the **tilde-space narrow-space compensation**, and `.` as sentinal characters at the end of each run of spaces so that some other strange, finicky, not-well-publicized security and style-compliance policy doesn't suddenly appear 20 rows in to wreck it all to hell printing to the screen an explosion in a punctuation factory.
+What's funny, especially in light of the preposterous process I just described for getting that nonsense **phart graph** to display in color, centered, in teletype font on _this_ page without using an embedded graphics file format, and which really, _really_ wanted to collapse any _two-or-more_ consecutive whitespaces down to one, a la **html**.
+That u;timaately, coupled with the bullet list, and whhat I'm calling here now the **tilde-space narrow-space compensation factor**, and judicious application of  `.` as a sentinal character at the beginning and end of each run of such _whitespaces_ so that some other strange, finicky, not-well-publicized security and style-compliance policy doesn't _suddenly appear 20 rows in_ to wreck it **all to hell** by printing my text to the screen like some _explosion in a punctuation factory_...
 No, that's not what's funny.
 I mean, yeah.. it *is* funny, but it's not what i was leading up to when I said **"what's funny is...**__"

 What's funny is that that strange, complicated looking math syntax where I pasted the equation I'm using for compensating for strangely-varying
-**glyph-widths**__ to get that almost-"right" diagram to displaay here in test and in color, not centered, and all that stuff ...What's funny us that strange
+**glyph-widths**__ to get that _almost-"right"_ diagram to displaay here in **text** and in **color**, **_not_ centered**, and all that other stuff ...
+No. What's funny us that the strange
-**mish-mash**__ of mathematical notation under the image is actully just this, in a markdown fenced block that for grins I thought I'd see wht happened if I typed the word `math` inside the **triple-ticks**__.
-All I acually wrote in that area above with the _squiggly math letters_ was:
+**mish-mash**__ of mathematical notation above is actually just this, in a _markdown fenced block_. that appeared when for grins I thought I'd see what happened if I typed the word `math` inside the **triple-ticks**__ for automatic lexxing and syntax highlighting.
+All I actually typed in that area above with the _squiggly math letters_ was:

 ```
 _TILDE_SPACE_RATIO = 32.0 / 15.0
 run_len = max(4, int(math.ceil((j - i) * _TILDE_SPACE_RATIO)))
 ```

 Yeah.
-Its the ratio describfing the tilde character which coerces the LateX renderer behind the mathjax/ghfm backend system to actually predictably spit out space characters and respect them (so long as they are surrounded by sentiual dots.
-It seems fitting somehow that then I'd paste some straightforward  text into a fenced block designed to display it just right, and I'd end up getting properly ty[eset and renderer-as-math nonsense out of it.
+Its the ratio describfing the tilde character which coerces the LateX renderer behind the **mathjax/ghfm** backend system to actually predictably spit out space characters and respect them (_so long as they are surrounded by **sentinal dots**._) It seems fitting somehow that then I'd paste some straightforward text into a fenced block designed to display it just right, and I'd end up getting properly typeset and renderer-as-math **nonsense** out of it.
+I had to work so hard for the _nonsense **I wanted**_.

 Some sort of ironic coincidence.
 Anyway, as you see... **Phart is exploring New Media **to express itself through _Math, Science, and Visual Arts_.